tomjabcz/cd0037-API-Development-and-Documentation-project/backend/README.md

 2. **Virtual Environment** - We recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organized.
 Instructions for setting up a virual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-3. **PIP Dependencies** - Once your virtual environment is setup and running, install the required dependencies by navigating to the `/backend` directory and running:
+3. **PIP Dependencies** - Once your virtual environment is setup and running, install the required dependencies by navigating to the `/backend` directory and running :

 ```bash
 pip install -r requirements.txt